macagua/entrenamiento.python_basico/README.rst

 LECCIÓN 8: BUCLES FOR
 ---------------------

-- Introducción a Bucles for - Parte 1.

-- Introducción a Bucles for - Parte 2.
+- Introducción a Bucles for.

 - Bucles for con Listas.